ppbrown/arm_stm32_blink/README.md

-This demo is specifically coded on a stm32f401re CPU, (Cortex M4)
+This demo is specifically coded on a stm32f401re CPU, (Cortex M4) shipped on a Nucleo-F-401RE board with an LED, sold by ST Microelectronics
-Also known as Nucleo-F-401RE, sold by
-ST Microelectronics
 * https://www.st.com/en/microcontrollers-microprocessors/stm32f4-series.html
 * https://www.st.com/en/microcontrollers-microprocessors/stm32f401.html